 Campaigning for change

-Over the past year leading up to the 2019 Gadhimai, HSI India and HSI Nepal have been hard at work negotiating with the Temple Trust and local officials, working with the Indo-Nepal border force who are ready to confiscate animals, and advancing a huge public awareness raising campaign to ensure that the estimated 5 million devotees attending the festival will hear the message not to bring animals but to bring flowers and seeds to offer to the goddess instead.
-HSI/India also joined with the Government of Uttar Pradesh and People for Animals earlier this year at the Kumbh Mela, the world’s largest religious congregation, to make attendees aware of the Gadhimal festival ban on animal sacrifice.
+For many years, and especially in the months leading up to each Gadhimai festival, HSI and our partners attempt negotiation with the Temple Trust and local officials, as well as work with the Indo-Nepal border force who are positioned at border checkpoints to confiscate animals.
+We also advance public awareness raising campaigns to ensure that the estimated 5 million devotees attending the festival will hear the message not to bring animals but to bring flowers and seeds to offer to the goddess Gadhimai instead.

 Street theatre against Gadhimai sacrifice